techidaily/site-ios-pokemon-go/source/_posts/why-is-ipogo-not-working-on-apple-iphone-7-fixed-drfone-by-drfone-virtual-ios.md

 Shiny Stone Pokémon is an important evolution item in Pokémon Sword and Shield.
 If you are a Pokémon player, you understand how great it is to capture a Shiny Stone.
 However, the Shiny Stone is a rare item, and you will have to put more work to grab one.
 In this article, we will to explain to you everything you ought to know about Shiny Stone Pokémon, including how to get them with less effort.
 Let’s get started.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VxFUhesNCKo?si=Ti0ui6DXYP12sjSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 1.
 Shiny Stone Pokémon

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/793ViIxl4tI?si=DDBkjPlPX5bZ-f1Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### What is Shiny Stone Evolution?